 Building Size (approx.) = 497m2 or 53.5 squares

 The founder of the Academy was James Begg (1842-1911), a Scot educated at Glasgow University who had the support of leading Hamiltonians such as G H Mott and W Skene.
-By 1890 the Academy was the largest of Hamilton’s three private colleges and was recognised for its high educational standard.
-Its success was relatively brief for it closed in 1900, the building becoming a private residence which, in 1905, was taken over by the Loreto Sisters as a convent and convent school.
+By 1890 the Academy was the largest of Hamilton’s three private colleges and was known for its high educational standard.
+Its success was relatively brief before its closure in 1900, the building becoming a private residence.
+In 1905, it was taken over by the Loreto Sisters as a convent and convent school.
 In 1925 it became known as St Mary’s.(ii)

-SIGNIFICANCE: One of the more important schools in the district and associated with significant people.
+One of the more important schools in the district and also associated with significant people.
 Of special interest for its rare use of polychrome brickwork.

 In August 2011, Mackkcon Homes became the fourth owner of this prestigious building.